ascottix/crossword-grid/README.md

 <img src="example1_revealed.png" alt="Solved crossword rendered in classic style" width="451">

+There are many more classes and variables that allow finer control over the rendered grid, check the [gallery](https://ascottix.github.io/cwgrid/gallery.html) for a list of examples.

 ## Schema definition

 A crossword schema is a JSON object with the following structure: